joe-speedboat/workshop.container/20 Container Orchestration.md

 And it might be a cause too that we still have more money to drive our projects than other countries have.

 But others spent a lot of attention to this problem.
-Slightly and silent, Ranger products found its way to European on-prem Kubernetes cluster setups.
+Slightly and silent, [Ranger products](https://rancher.com/) found their way to European on-prem Kubernetes cluster setups.

+And incredible fast, they started developing a hyperconverged OpenSource soluti